 Judge orders Trump administration to stop expelling unaccompanied migrant children at US-Mexico border

-A U.S. judge has barred the Trump administration from expelling unaccompanied migrant children detained at the border under an emergency health order.

-A U.S. judge has barred the Trump administration from expelling unaccompanied migrant children detained at the border under an emergency health order.
+2 hours ago) A U.S. judge has barred the Trump administration from expelling unaccompanied migrant children detained at the border under an emergency...

 You Might Like